divio/divio-cloud-docs/how-to/interact-database.rst

 From your own computer
 ~~~~~~~~~~~~~~~~~~~~~~

-Access to Cloud databases other than from the associated application containers is not possible -
+Access to cloud databases other than from the associated application containers is not possible -
 it is restricted, for security reasons, to containers running on our own infrastructure.